wing5wong/artisan-whs-static/source/_events/2021-02-09_year-13-university-info-seminar.md

 ---
-title: Year 13 - University Info Seminar - sign ups by Monday 15 February
+title: "Year 13 - University Info Seminar "
 date: 2021-02-18T01:51:44.636Z
 ---
 Mr Keene will run a seminar for year 13 students who are considering university as a future option.